 Let's untangle this giant ball of fallacious yarn.

-Mary and Joseph were not refugees.
+Mary and Joseph were not refugees in Bethlehem.

 Mary and Joseph traveled from their home in Nazareth to Joseph's hometown of Bethlehem for a government-mandated census.
 Many other Jewish families would have also made the journey to Bethlehem or their various home towns for the same reason.
 They were not being persecuted and could have returned home whenever they chose to once they were counted.